Configuration

 Parameters:

-- args: Command-line arguments (supports environment variable substitution)
+command: Executable to runargs: Command-line arguments (supports environment variable substitution)env(optional): Environment variables to set (supports substitution)

 For distributed architectures and remote component servers: